rindPHI/ProofRenderer/README.md

 * "plain"
   This renderer just generates a cleaned-up representation of the input in the same lisp-like syntax.
 * "latex"
-  bussproof proof tree for including into an existing LaTeX document.
+  bussproofs proof tree for including into an existing LaTeX document.
 * "standalone-latex"
   A complete LaTeX document ready for compilation.